 The cause of bruxism (teeth grinding) is often not clear.
 It can be related to stress, sleep disorders, malocclusion (e.g., abnormal bite), neuromuscular disorders, or a response to emotional distress.
 If you grind or clench your teeth, it is important to seek treatment either from your dentist or doctor to stop it.
 Putting an end to teeth grinding can alleviate your pain and prevent your teeth from further damage.
 So, you have your teeth, your smile, and oral health preserved above all.
-Read the article to know about the ways you can do to stop grinding your teeth.
+Read the article to learn about the ways you can do to stop grinding your teeth.

 What are the side effects of teeth grinding?